difli/cdc-to-kafka-for-twitter-sentimentr-up/README.md

 ```
 docker exec -it cassandra cqlsh -e "DELETE tweet FROM twitter.tweet_by_id WHERE id='5b6962dd-3f90-4c93-8f61-eabfa4a803e2';"
 ```
 - the following screenshot shows two terminal windows.
+- the terminal at the bottom is where the cqlsh insert, update and delete commands where executed to cause mutations in the cassandra twitter.tweet_by_id table.
-The one at the top is the one where 'sh init-2.sh' was executed and where 'kafka-console-consumer' prints all data streamed to kafka"s 'from-pulsar' topic.
+- The terminal at the top is the one where 'sh init-2.sh' was executed and where 'kafka-console-consumer' prints all data streamed to kafka"s 'from-pulsar' topic.
 In case you stopped the output in this window - just execute the following command in any terminal you like.
 ```
 docker exec -it kafka /bin/kafka-console-consumer --topic from-pulsar --bootstrap-server localhost:9092
 ```
- - The terminal at the bottom is where the cqlsh insert, update and delete commands where executed to cause mutations in the cassandra twitter.tweet_by_id table. after each command the kafka-console-consumer in the top window prints the mutation streamed to kafka"s 'from-pulsar" topic in near realtime.
 ![alt text](/images/manual-cqlsh.png)